Creating a Command Line Tool

 .xml definition file validated right in the IntelliJ IDEA editor.

 To create and configure a command line tool

-- Open the IntelliJ IDEA settings and click the Command Line Tool Support.
+- Open the IntelliJ IDEA settings and click Command Line Tool Support.

 - In the Command Line Tool Support page, click .
 In the Command Line Tools dialog box that opens, choose visibility level of the tool (project or global), and its type from the Choose tool drop-down list.

 - In the dialog box that opens, specify tool name and location, and the other required parameters.

-When you click OK, IntelliJ IDEA brings you to the Command Line Tool Support page, where the new tool is added to the list of available tool.
+When you click OK, IntelliJ IDEA brings you to the Command Line Tool Support page, where the new tool is added to the list of available tools.

-Select the newly created tool and click the Open definition in editor button.
+- Select the newly created tool and click .
 In the tool definition

 .xmlfile that opens in the editor, define the tool commands.